 Tackle Business Trips Alcohol-Free

-I have had to travel quite a bit on business, and dealing with the airports/airplanes/ and coworker drink fests was hard at first.
+I travel quite a bit on business.
+Since I quit drinking, dealing with airports, airplanes, and coworker social gatherings fueled by booze, was hard at first.
 Advance planning and even rehearsals were the keys that worked for me.
-I have gone into a bathroom stall at the airport to mutter, “club Soda, please” just to be sure my favorite alcoholic drink name didn’t slip out the moment I stepped up to the bar.
-It’s even harder when you’re sitting next to someone on the plane and you can smell the alcohol in their drink.
+I have gone into a bathroom stall at the airport to hide and quietly mutter, “club Soda, please,” just to be sure my favorite alcoholic drink name didn’t slip out the moment I stepped up to the bar.

 Just keep running the tape in your head of what you’re going to order.
 Don’t revisit that decision.
 You are not drinking alcohol.
 Non-negotiable.
 Don’t let habit, boredom, or FOMO break your sober momentum.